 - pumpkin puree – just plain pumpkin in a can without any seasonings.

-- pumpkin pie spice – you can find this already blended together in the spice section or make your own, here’s a basic recipe.
+- pumpkin pie spice – you can find this already blended together in the spice section or make your own, here’s a great recipe.

 - White chocolate wafers – Ghirardelli is the best for a creamy and smooth finish.